-We go on holiday with life-long friends who have kids the same ages and gender as ours.
-The fact that their children can entertain our children is a happy coincidence.
-All our children get along perfectly well.
-The older children do not resent keep an eye on (ok, babysitting) the younger children.
+Go on holiday with life-long friends who have kids the same ages and gender as yours.
+The fact that their children can entertain your children is a happy coincidence.
+All your children get along perfectly well.
+The older children will not resent keeping an eye on (ok, babysitting) the younger children.

-Even though we have known each other for years, no one has any past dating history (or even drunken hook-ups) with another member of the group.
-We all like each others spouses and don’t break off into groups for some good gossip about other people (who may or may not be present).
+Even though you will have known each other for years, no one has any past dating history (or even drunken hook-ups) with another member of the group.
+You all like each others spouses and don’t break off into groups for some good gossip about other people (who may or may not be present).

-All of our parenting styles harmonise perfectly.
-We do not judge (even privately) anyone else’s parenting styles.
-I know that no one else thinks my kids are the devil’s spawn even when they are setting ants on fire with a mirror.
+All of your parenting styles harmonise perfectly.
+You do not judge (even privately) anyone else’s parenting styles.
+You know that no one else thinks your kids are the devil’s spawn even when they are setting ants on fire with a mirror.

-We love our beach bodies!
+All the women love their beach bodies!
 No one has been at the gym all winter, or even on a yoga holiday at Canyon Ranch *cough* fat farm *cough*.
-We feel only pride and admiration when we look at our teenage daughters lithe young bodies and not teensy amounts of despair that our own youthful good looks are gone.
+They feel only pride and admiration when they look at their teenage daughters lithe young bodies and not teensy amounts of despair that their own youthful good looks are gone.

 The parents help their children create modern architectural masterpieces in the sand – castles, skyscrapers and entire towns, in fact.
 Why would an adult hang out in the sunshine with a book when they can let their artistic talents shine in the spirit of friendly competition?

 In the evenings, we play family board games.
 No one stomps off in a huff because they feel cheated.
-We do not stick our children in front of the television with a movie and fall into an exhausted heap in another room with a bottle (or two) of wine.
+You wouldn’t dream of sticking your children in front of the television with a movie and fall into an exhausted heap in another room with a bottle (or two) of wine.

-We prepare evening banquets in the garden worthy of a Kinfolk spread and we which we Instagram immediately to our legion of admirers.
+You will prepare evening banquets in the garden worthy of a Kinfolk spread and which you Instagram immediately to our legion of admirers.
 No take-out pizza in front of the television for our kids.
 The parents do not leave them alone to hang out in another room drinking beer and eating nachos.

-We fire up the grill and make delicious meals from food stuffs bought from the local farm stand.
-We do not feed our children Oscar Meyer hot dogs or Kraft Macaroni and Cheese (with a side of apple sauce as a nod for the token vegetable).
+A strapping man will fire up the grill and make delicious meals from food stuffs bought from the local farm stand.
+You do not feed our children Oscar Meyer hot dogs or Kraft Macaroni and Cheese (with a side of apple sauce as a nod for the token vegetable).

-When we go out to dinner, everyone is perfectly behaved at the restaurant that actually has paper table clothes and non-plastic utensils.
+When we go out to dinner, everyone will be perfectly behaved at the restaurant that actually has paper table clothes and non-plastic utensils.
 No child complains about the lack of menu choices, orders something they refuse to eat or create a modern art masterpiece on the linen table cloth.
-I don’t strategically position myself at the table furthest away from the children.
+The adults don’t get into a scrum as they try to strategically position themselves at the table furthest away from the children.